Opening

 Avowed PS5: Value and Longevity

 At $49.99, Avowed undercuts the standard $69.99 AAA price point and delivers twenty to twenty-five hours of main story content with thirty to forty hours for a thorough playthrough.
 Completionists will find forty to fifty hours.
 The runtime is compact by modern RPG standards.
 That is a strength.
 Every hour earns its place.
-There is no padding, no filler quest chains designed to inflate a playtime counter.
 The game says what it needs to say and ends.

 The post-launch additions, bundled free with the PS5 version, add New Game+, three playable races, the quarterstaff weapon, expanded character creation, and additional difficulty options.
-Xbox Game Studios acknowledged Avowed “failed to meet sales expectations,” and the reduced price point reflects that commercial reality.
-Players seeking open-world scale or genre-pushing systems design will find the ambition ceiling quickly.
+Xbox Game Studios acknowledged Avowed "failed to meet sales expectations," and the reduced price point reflects that commercial reality.
 For PS5 players arriving a year later, the result is a better game at a better price.
 Available on Xbox Game Pass for Xbox and PC players, the PS5 version is a separate purchase, but for PS5 players who have already compared console options for 2026, it is worth noting that Game Pass access does not extend to PlayStation.

 Avowed PS5 Pro: Technical Notes